-As the Optimizer searches for optimal values, it will assign successive new candidate solutions to Decisions, and get the resulting value of Profit, which in turn gets its values from Decisions, via Num\planes and Fare.
+As the Optimizer searches for optimal values, it assigns successive new candidate solutions to Decisions, and gets the resulting value of Profit, which in turn gets its values from Decisions, Via Num\planes and Fare.

-If one or more of the original decision variables is an array, the new decision variable Decisions passed to x must still have only one dimension.
+If one or more of the original decision variables is an array, the new decision variable pecisions passed to x must still have only one dimension.
 Its size should be the sum of the sizes of all the original decision variables.
-Again, you should assign the current initial values of the original decision variables to the corresponding elements of Decisions.
+Again, you should assign the current initial values of the original decision variables to the corresponding elements of pecisions.
 Then you redefine each original decision variable so that it gets each element from the corresponding element of Decisions.
-See Case 7.
-NLP with Optimizations over time below for an example, where we add the Time dimension to Num\planes and Fare.
+See "Case 7.
+NLP with optimizations over time" for an example, where we add the Time dimension to Num\planes and Fare.

 Case 1.
-Simple NLP Optimization
+Simple NLP optimization

-We will now complete the formulation of the NL P for the airline problem introduced above, creating a model that looks like this:
+We now complete the formulation of the NLP for the airline problem introduced above, creating a model that looks like this.

-We need to specify the type of each decision - 'I' (integer) for Number of planes, and 'c' (continuous) for Fare - the lower and upper bounds for the two decisions, and the constraints index:
+We need to specify the type of each decision - $\mathbf{r}$ (integer) for Number of planes, and $\mathbf{c}$ (continuous) for Fare - the lower and upper bounds for the two decisions, and the Constraints index.